earwig/benkurtovic.com/_posts/2012-01-29-earwigbot-and-toolserver-updates.md

 ---
 layout: post
 title: EarwigBot and Toolserver Updates
-description: More progress on EarwigBot and the Toolserver site rewrite, including dynamic backgrounds.
+description: More progress on EarwigBot and the Toolserver site rewrite, including dynamic backgrounds
 ---

 Haven't really said much in a while, so I felt it appropriate to make a new